SolaceLabs/solace-iot-reference-architecture/docs/index.md

 # Your test/bootstrap instance will now start and you see creation via AWS Console

-To further see the progress access the test/bootstrap instance you created as usual
+To further see the progress access the test/bootstrap instance you created as usual:

 ```ssh –I <yourCert>.pem ubuntu@<yourExternalIP>```

 To troubleshoot and monitor progress of startup:

     * /var/log/cloud-init-output.log
     * /var/log/ansible.log